If your lead generation was a ship, a sales funnel would be its captain.

 The answer is simple: differentiation.

-You need something your competitors don’t to entice the potential buyer to choose you over them.
-For example, you can offer them free shipping, a discount on their first purchase, free bonuses, or the like.
+It would be best if you had something your competitors don’t do to entice the potential buyer to choose you over them.
+For example, you can offer them free shipping, discounts on their first purchase, bonuses, or the like.

 4. Action Stage

 Last but not least is the action stage.
-At the end of the sales funnel, this is the stage you want every potential buyer to reach.
+At the end of the sales funnel is the stage you want every potential buyer to reach.

-It’s pretty straightforward: in the action stage, the consumer has decided which brand is worthy of their money and becomes a customer.
+It’s pretty straightforward: in the action stage, the consumer decides which brand is worth their money and becomes a customer.

 But while this stage might be the end of the sales funnel, it’s certainly not the end of your work.

 Once a customer has converted, you should go above and beyond to ensure they have a satisfactory customer experience.
-If not, you risk losing them as part of your customer base and will fail to receive many referrals from them.
+If not, you risk losing them as part of your customer base and will fail to receive many referrals.

 9 Ultimate Sales Funnel Examples That Convert Like Crazy

-Now that you know what a sales funnel is and how it works, let’s take a look at nine examples of businesses doing it right.
+Now that you know what a sales funnel is and how it works, let’s look at nine examples of businesses doing it right.